Skip to Content

 Hawaiian Goose is the state bird of Hawaii

-The state bird of Hawaii is the Hawaiian Goose.
-Also known as the “Nēnē, this unique species related to the Canada Goose only occurs in Hawaii, and nearly went extinct in the 1940s.
+Hawaii state bird is the Hawaiian Goose.
+Also known as the “Nēnē”, this unique species related to the Canada Goose only occurs in Hawaii, and nearly went extinct in the 1940s.

 However, thanks to years of captive breeding and a lot of hard work to keep this species alive, the Hawaiian Goose has gone from having a population of just 30 birds to more than 1300 in present times.